Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

 The {\em \mbox{NOMAD} Metainfo} organizes metadata into sections, which are represented in Fig. \ref{fig:flowchart} by the labeled boxes.
 The sections are a {\em type} of metadata, which group other metadata, e.g., other sections or {\em quantity}-type metadata.
 The latter are metadata related to scalars, tensors, strings, which represent the physical quantities resulting form calculations or measurements.
 In a relational-database model, the sections would correspond to tables, where the {\em data objects} would be the rows, and the quantity-type metadata the columns.
-Each metadata-schema item has {\em attributes}\cite{d_note_key}, starting with its {\em name}, a string that must be globally unique, well-defined, intuitive, and as short as possible.
+In its most simple realization, a metadata schema is a {\em key-value} dictionary, where the key is a name identifying a given metadata.
+In {\em NOMAD Metainfo}, similarly to CML, the key is a complex entity grouping the several attributes.
+Each item in {\em NOMAD Metainfo} has {\em attributes}, starting with its {\em name}, a string that must be globally unique, well-defined, intuitive, and as short as possible.
 Other attributes are the human-understandable {\em description}, which clarifies the meaning of the metadata, the {\em parent section}, i.e., the section the metadata belongs to, and the {\em type}, whether the metadata is, e.g., a section or a {\em quantity}.
 Another possible {\em type}, the {\em category} type, will be discussed below.
 For the quantity-type metadata, other important attributes are {\em physical units} and {\em shape}, i.e., the dimensions (scalar, vector of a certain length, a matrix with a certain number of rows and columns, etc.), and {\em allowed values}, for metadata that admit only a discrete and finite set of values.